7 Reasons My Six-Figure Jobs Newsletter Stands Out From All the Rest

 If you’d like to know more about me and my work, you can check out my bio at my portfolio site at abigailbassett.com

-I do the work for you every single week.
+For less than the cost of a cup of coffee, I do the work for you.
+Every single week.
 The newsletter goes out on Wednesday mornings at 9 a.m.
 PT.

-When you sign up for a monthly $5 subscription, I send you the most recent newsletter and add you to the ongoing list.
+When you sign up for a monthly $5 subscription, you’ll get access to the most recent newsletter plus all the others I’ve posted on Beehiiv.

 Content Badasses Unite!